-Who will the funds from the UWCCR COVID-19 Local Relief Fund support?
+Who did the funds from the UWCCR COVID-19 Local Relief Fund support?

-UWCCR will partner with local nonprofits in our five-county service area who will work with low-income households in their geographic areas to help alleviate issues brought on by the COVID-19 health crisis.
-Funds will be provided to those whose level of need has been amplified by the COVID-19 health crisis.
-Nonprofit partners will identify and qualify affected low-income households to receive funds.
-Once a family is approved, they will be given access to Family Independence Initiative (FII) UpTogether online platform.
+UWCCR partnered with local nonprofits in our five-county service area who worked with low-income households in their geographic areas to help alleviate issues brought on by the COVID-19 health crisis.
+Funds were provided to those whose level of need has been amplified by the COVID-19 health crisis.
+Nonprofit partners identified and qualified affected low-income households to receive funds.
+Once a family was approved, they were given access to Family Independence Initiative (FII) UpTogether online platform.

 - Unpaid leave due to the shelter-in-place directive

 - Care of a vulnerable or infected relative